Your baby’s skin is still sensitive, so you must be careful and gentle during bath time. Here’s a quick lesson on how to bathe a newborn baby!

 A sponge bath is usually the first method for Mamas to clean their little ones.
 The American Academy of Pediatrics (AAP_ recommends a sponge bath until the umbilical cord falls off.

-It takes approximately two weeks for the stump to fall off, but of course, it isn’t always consistent.
-In some babies, the stump falls as early as five days after birth.
+It takes approximately two weeks for the stump to fall off, but it isn’t always consistent.
+In some babies, the stump falls five days after birth.
 However, if the stump has not dried up and fallen off by three weeks old, it’s recommended to consult a doctor to assess the umbilical cord.

 Here’s how to properly bathe your baby if the umbilical cord is still attached!
-Save this on your mobile phone, so you can easily remember it, too. 🙂
+Save this on your mobile phone, so you can easily remember it. 🙂

 How to Bathe A Newborn Whose Umbilicard Cord Has Fallen Off